stefandreich/stefandreich/README.md

 ## About me

 Hello!
 I'm Stefan Chichisan, a passionate junior software developer and teaching assistant.
 I have a fair background in software development, with experience in various programming languages, frameworks, and tools.
-Currently I am a TA for Technical University of Cluj-Napoca and a software developer for AzaSoftware.
-Previously worked as a DevOps Engineer intern at Ddroidd.
+Currently, I am a DevOps Engineer at OpenText and TA for Technical University of Cluj-Napoca.
+Previously worked as a Software Developer at Azasoftware and DevOps intern at Ddroidd.

-Seeking a job as a Software Engineer/Software Developer, DevOps Engineer or Cloud Engineer.

 ## Skills
 - **Languages**: JavaScript, TypeScript, Java,  Python, Bash, SQL